boom-army/docs/alpha.md

 ## If you need anything

 As you're well aware by now everything is bootstrapped, so if something seems off get in touch with [@harkl\_](https://app.boom.army/harkl) via **boom.army**.
-The ultimate goal of SSL for the 1303 is to reward you all handsomely, and listen to your feedback to build the best Web3 Social product in the space.
+The ultimate goal of BMA for the 1303 is to reward you all handsomely, and listen to your feedback to build the best Web3 Social product in the space.
 LFG!